adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 ### Use Object

-The Featured category list component uses the `com.adobe.cq.commerce.core.components.models.categorylist.FeaturedCategoryList` Sling model as its Use-object.
+The Category Carousel component uses the `com.adobe.cq.commerce.core.components.models.categorylist.FeaturedCategoryList` Sling model as its Use-object.

 ### Edit Dialog Properties